Heat LQ

 1 Heat LQ herbicide must be applied after physiological maturity (less than 30% seed moisture).

-4 Heat LQ is supported for pre-harvest use on red lentil varieties only.
+5 Heat LQ is supported for pre-harvest use on red lentil varieties only.
 DO NOT apply Heat LQ pre-harvest to green lentils.
-Please check your grain buyer prior to the pre-harvest application of Heat LQ in red lentils.
+Please check with your grain buyer prior to the pre-harvest application of Heat LQ in red lentils.

-5 Glyphosate is not registered for pre-harvest use in sunflowers.
-For sunflowers, use Heat LQ as a standalone product only.
+6 Glyphosate is not registered for pre-harvest use in sunflowers.
+Use Heat LQ as a standalone product only.

 Pre-harvest